NicorRodriguez/RecursionProject/README.md

 # Recursion Project
-This is a little script made in python and golang, the main goal of this project was to show off the difference in preformance between go and python when doing recursions.
+This is a little script made in python and golang, the main goal of this project was to show off the difference in preformance between go and python when executing recursions.

 ## Code
 ### Python